 Some noted the difficulty of connecting couples to the parish when one or both are not active.

-Participants respect these ministries, but noted that their presence in dioceses is spotty.
+Participants respect these ministries but noted that their presence in dioceses is spotty.
 Priests become suspicious if local communities "water down" the program.
 Participants noted the difficulty of recruiting priests and presenting couples.
 It can also be hard to get couples to attend.
 Many enjoy it once they get there, but the weekends do not appeal to all couples.
 Several priests said that these ministries offer great support to their own vocation.

 One challenge is to integrate the special ministries and the larger parish ("We affirm these groups but are concerned with keeping them connected to the community").
 Parishes should also provide follow-up support to people who have participated in the programs.

-Some noted that the popular culture poses the greatest challenges.
+Some noted that popular culture poses the greatest challenges.
 Others discussed the challenge of religiously mixed marriages; priests need to make couples aware of the potential difficulties.

 Priests are generally happy to learn about the cultural practices of non-Anglo ethnic groups.
 Some have encountered a problem with traditions and practices that are non-liturgical.
 They make an effort to incorporate them into the wedding liturgy.

 Some participants commented specifically about ministry with Hispanics.
 There is a lack of Spanish-speaking ministers and materials in Spanish.
 Hispanics are often devout but need catechesis.
 Many Hispanic couples marry civilly but postpone a church wedding for various reasons, including financial.
 One Hispanic priest noted problems with out-of-wedlock births and cohabitation.
 Undocumented immigration has legal ramifications.
-In the African-American community the absence of men is a problem.
+In the African-American community, the absence of men is a problem.
 Programs need strong lead couples.

 The Letter offers an opportunity to present the sacrament clearly.
 We need more emphasis on the sacramental meaning of marriage.

 Some participants expressed skepticism about a pastoral letter.
 They believe that few people, including clergy, will read it.
 If done, it should be written in simple, non-theological language.
 A positive approach, one that is "more concerned with evangelization that Canon Law," is needed.
-If bishops are serious about getting the message out, they should consider CDs, DVDs, web resources, TV and radio.
+If bishops are serious about getting the message out, they should consider CDs, DVDs, web resources, TV, and radio.
 Bishops should keep in mind that adults learn in different ways.

 Participants said that practical materials and more effective resources would be helpful.
 They suggested various points of emphasis, many of which have been raised during the consultative process.